jbh/bolt-ibmi/docs/GITBUCKET.md

 ## Plans

 ### gitbucket::install
 Checks if GitBucket exists.
-It will display the targets where GitBucket already exists, and it creates `/opt/gitbucket` and uses wget to download `gitbucket.war` on those targets where GitBucket does not exist.
+It displays the targets where GitBucket already exists, and it creates `/opt/gitbucket` and uses wget to download `gitbucket.war` on those targets where GitBucket does not exist.